pierreay/inkscape2latex/README.md

 # ScapeX

-A command-line Inkscape exporter which is Makefile and LaTeX friendly.
+The command-line Inkscape exporter, Makefile and LaTeX friendly.

 This is a Python utility that take an SVG draw to export it in PDF.
 The export can be configured such as: